-[Michael Warriner] Most people, when you say the word “bee”, their mind automatically goes to the European honeybee.
+Michael Warriner: Most people, when you say the word “bee”, their mind automatically goes to the European honeybee.

-European honeybees, while well-known, are not from these parts.
+Cecilia: European honeybees, while well-known, are not from these parts.

-[Michael Warriner] Those originally come from Europe and North Africa, and they were brought here with the first colonists back in the 1600s.
+Michael: Those originally come from Europe and North Africa, and they were brought here with the first colonists back in the 1600s.

-In this segment, Michael Warriner shares his appreciation of all native bees, especially bumblebees.
+Cecilia: In this segment, Michael Warriner shares his appreciation of all native bees, especially bumblebees.
 He cites them as underappreciated, yet highly important, pollinators in Texas.

 The backyard of my childhood home was an oasis of trees, shrubs and flowering plants.
 All kinds flying and crawling insects found something to eat or someplace to hide in our backyard.
 I remember one shrub, called bristly locust that formed a huge thicket in a far corner of the yard.
 From April through July the branches heaved with great clusters of dark pink flowers that hung like grapes.
 When the buds burst open in spring—the bumblebees arrived.